thebestprogrammerinuts/Car_Rental_Online/README.md

-# LuxeWheels Car Rental System
+# JoyRide-NG Car Rental System

 A modern web application for car rental services, built with Flask backend and vanilla JavaScript frontend.